How-to Enable IP Camera Streaming to Website

 - <camera_channel> gets replaces with the channel number (BNC input) of the CCTV Camera that you want to stream.

 Hi, everyone.
 Mike, from CCTV Camera Pros here.
+Want to learn how-to stream an IP camera to website?
 In this video, I’m going to do a demo of some live IP camera streaming on our website.
 I’m going to use that big Viewtron dome PTZ camera that you see behind me, but you can use any of our Viewtron IP cameras to do this.
 Let’s do the demo first and then stick with me afterwards.
 I’m going to talk about how this is set up.

 The webpage that has our live IP camera stream is located at www.cctvcamerapros.com/stream.
 On that page, I scroll down a bit and you can see the video embedded right here on the webpage.
 When I click on the play button, the live stream starts, and I’m going to click on this icon to go full screen.
 As I mentioned, this is a PTZ camera and it’s set up to on an automated cruise.
 It’s set up to automatically tour four preset locations that I configured.
 By the way, it’s more common to use to fixed cameras, not PTZs for live streaming, because users cannot control the pan tilt zoom of the camera.
 That’s a common question that we get.
 But with the automatic touring, I thought that this was pretty neat to demonstrate.